benwiley4000/steam-party-planner/README.md

 Returns data for each game owned by one or more tracked players, including a list of steamIds corresponding to users who own each game.

-### POST `/api/register/:vanityName`
+### POST `/api/players/:vanityName`

-Looks up a user by community display name (not necessarily the same as login) and stages them for tracking.
+Looks up a player by community display name (not necessarily the same as login) and stages them for tracking.

 Returns summary data for the player as well as a confirmation url.

-### POST `/api/confirm-register/:token`
+### POST `/api/confirm-player/:token`

-Confirms user registration with a unique token which expires are `process.env.STEAM_ID_CONFIRMATION_TIMEOUT` milliseconds.
+Confirms player registration with a unique token which expires after `process.env.STEAM_ID_CONFIRMATION_TIMEOUT` milliseconds.

 Shouldn't be composed manually, since this gets returned by `/api/register/:vanityName`.

 ### DELETE `/api/players/:vanityName`

-Deletes a user from tracking.
+Deletes a player from tracking.
 Only enabled if `process.env.ENABLE_PLAYER_DELETE` is "true".